 A: It’s best to use an outer shell like a rain jacket instead of the puffer jacket in the rain.
 Light rain might be okay, but a downpour could damage the down insulation.

-After reviewing the top puffer jackets on the market for 2021, we rounded up the best ones based on style, warmth, and weather resistance.
+After reviewing the top puffer jackets on the market for 2023-2024, we’ve rounded up the best ones based on style, warmth, and weatherresistance.
 Our overall favourite was the classic North Face 1996 Retro Nuptse Jacket for its cool aesthetics, exceptional warmth, and snow-resistant outer shell.
-We hope this review helps you find your ideal puffer jacket to keep you toasty this winter.